-As at 31 December 2022, the company made a loss for the year of £113,462, after amortisation and depreciation charges of £300,176, and had net liabilities at that date of £60,660.
-The company's activities were significantly impacted during both 2020 and 2021 as a result of the COVID-19 outbreak and the government's measures taken to contain it.
-The directors have considered the company's financial performance since the balance sheet date and the likely ongoing impact on revenues and costs as a result of the cost of living crisis in the UK.
-Management has prepared forecasts and cash flow projections up to 30 June 2024 taking into account the potential impact on the company of these economic factors.
-The directors continue to carefully monitor the company's cash flows and will do so for the foreseeable future.
+At 31 December 2023, the company made a loss for the year of £42,703, after amortisation and depreciation charges of £284,413, and had net liabilities at that date of £103,363.
+Although overall the company's income decreased by £118,536, in several key areas, the company's income for 2023 increased as anticipated.
+The tough economic climate characterised by high inflation, the cost-of-living crisis and a candidate led labour market continued to impact the company's cost base.
+The Directors have reviewed the company's financial performance since the balance sheet date in conjunction with prepared forecasts and cash flow projections up to June 2025, giving full consideration to the impact of economic factors on the company's future performance.
+The Directors continue to regularly monitor the company's cash flows and will continue to do so for the foreseeable future.